 Baranzini will contribute to Part 1 of the project.
 First, thanks to his prior knowledge of the Walrasian corpus, he will offer a systematic reconstruction of Walras’s overall socio-economic thought and its ontological and epistemological underpinnings.
 Second, he will unveil the crucial role and nature of normativity in Walras’s project.
 Finally, he will examine the similarities and differences between the normative function of general equilibrium analysis in Walras and neo-Walrasians.

-Sina Badiei is the project’s Senior Researcher.
+As the project’s Co-Investigator, Sina Badiei is its Research Partner (Partenaire de recherche).
+He will lead the third part of the project on Normative Economics.
 Badiei is an expert on the role of ethical values and social norms in the history of economic thought.
 Badiei’s award-winning Ph.D. and book (2021) on the role of values and norms in the writings of Marx, Mises, Freidman and Popper have shown that by reducing scientific economics to positive economics, Marx, Mises, Freidman have expelled normative questions from scientific studies in economics.
 Badiei shows that this position exerts a deleterious influence on their economic theories and, more specifically, prevents them from offering rigorous arguments in favor of the normative positions they defend.
-In June 2024, Routledge will publish an updated English version of Badiei’s book.
+In June 2024, Routledge published an updated English version of Badiei’s book.
 Badiei has also coedited two collective volumes, one in English, the other in French, on the relationship between normative and positive economics.

 In a special issue of the Revue de Philosophie Économique, which he co-edited (2021), Badiei highlights the benefits of relying on insights from philosophy and history, especially those offered by historical epistemology and the integrated history and philosophy of science, to study economics.
 In a series of recent papers, Badiei continues his examination of the link between economics and normative questions by investigating the contributions of JN Keynes and Karl Popper (2023) and social economics (Rue Descartes, forthcoming) to the study of values and norms in economics.
 In a recent book chapter (2023), Badiei underlines the necessity of incorporating normative appraisals of needs and preferences into economics by critically examining Marx’s and Mises’s theories of needs.